🏆 Top 1% Breed Reference — Updated 2026

 Toy poodles are the smallest AKC-recognized poodle variety.
 By official breed standard, they stand no more than 10 inches at the shoulder and typically weigh 4 to 6 pounds when fully grown.
 Most Toy poodles reach adult height by 6 months and full weight by 8–10 months.
 Despite their tiny frame, Toy poodles are energetic, athletic, and surprisingly hardy — their lifespan of 14–18 years makes them one of the longest-lived companion breeds.

 The defining difference is shoulder height.
 Toy poodles are 10 inches or shorter; Miniature poodles measure between 10 and 15 inches.
 In terms of weight, Toys average 4–6 lbs while Miniatures average 10–15 lbs — roughly double.
 Both varieties share the same curly coat, high intelligence, and trainability.
-The size is genuinely the only major structural difference between them.
+Size is genuinely the only major structural difference between them.

 Toy and Miniature poodles adapt best to apartment living.
 Their smaller size and moderate exercise requirements — 30–45 minutes of daily activity — suit compact spaces well.
 Standard poodles can adapt to apartments if given 60–90 minutes of vigorous outdoor exercise daily and live near parks with off-leash access.
 If you’re set on a Standard in an apartment, that exercise commitment is non-negotiable — consistency determines whether it works.